 Who Can Register a Child’s Birth

 There are many rules as to who can register the birth of a child, which include –

-- When the birth has happened in a house – Oldest person in the family or head of the house or closest relative to the latter.
+- When the birth has happened in a house – The oldest person in the family, head of the house or closest relative to the baby.

 - When the birth has happened in a moving vehicle – The person in charge of the said vehicle